 Upon request of the SCCS, Cosmetics Europe has provided a large-scale use study for the most important consumer product categories (based on frequency and amount of use in the general population) among consumers in different European Member States.
+These Member States were Spain, Great Britain, France, Germany and Denmark, where the population of Spain represented the populations of southern European countries, such as Spain, Italy, Portugal and Greece; Great Britain represented those of the United Kingdom and Ireland.
+The population of France represented only the one of France, whereas the population of Germany represented mid-European countries such as Germany, Belgium, Luxembourg, the Netherlands and Austria.
+The population of Denmark represented the northern European countries i.e. Denmark, Finland and Sweden.
 Prediction for the European population was realised by generating daily applied amounts using probabilistic analysis for 11 product categories, i.e body lotion, deodorant, facial moisturiser, shampoo, lipstick, toothpaste, mouthwash, shower gel, liquid foundation, hand cream and hair styling products (Hall et al., 2007; McNamara et al., 2007, Hall et al., 2011).
 The publications report consumed amounts of cosmetic products per day and per kg bodyweight.
 They do not differentiate between frequency of application and amount per application based on the assumption that for regularly used products the frequency and amount are inversely correlated.

-In Table 2A conservative point values for the estimated amount $q_x$ are listed that can be used to assess exposure in a first tier.
-From the amount distributions generated in the probabilistic assessments (Hall et al, 2007, Hall et al, 2011), the P90 was chosen for both daily and relative daily amount applied to the skin, respectively.
-These amounts were multiplied with the respective retention factors $F{ret}$ (derived in SCCNFP/0321/00) to yield the effective exposure to a product category ( $E{product}$ ).
-From the $E{product}$ derived below the dermal exposure $E{dermal}$ to a substance can be calculated according to:
+In Table 3A conservative point values for the estimated amount q_x are listed that can be used to assess exposure in a first tier.
+From the amount distributions generated in the probabilistic assessments (Hall et al., 2007, Hall et al., 2011), the P90 was chosen for both daily and relative daily amount applied to the skin, respectively.
+These amounts were multiplied with the respective retention factors f{ret} (derived in SCCNFP/0321/00) to yield the effective exposure to a product category ($E{product}$).
+For deriving the relative amounts and exposures reported in Table 3A, bodyweight distributions from the European countries included in the study were used in a Monte Carlo approach explained in Hall et al., 2007 and McNamara et al., 2007.

+From the $E{product}$ derived below, the dermal exposure E{dermal} to a substance can be calculated according to equation (4):